alphagov/govuk-developer-docs/source/manual/rabbitmq.html.md

 exchanges together.
 Applications then run "consumers" which receive messages from the queues.

+While the migration of gov.uk to AWS is in progress we actually run two clusters, one in carrenza and one in AWS.
+The published_documents exchange is federated in both directions, which means that the cluster in AWS connects as a client to the exchange in Carrenza and forward messages to its own exchange, and the same thing happens the other way around, there is no loop because max-hops is set to 1.
+Each cluster has a list of the other's nodes IPs, those are private IP and connection goes through the VPN between Carrenza and AWS.
+Since the nodes in AWS use non fixed IPs, they have additional network interfaces with a fixed IP associated to it.
+If a consumer is trying to get to a queue that originates on the other side of the VPN and the queue is empty, you should check if the federation is ok.

 In order to ensure that our consumers remain active, we publish "heartbeat" messages to the exchanges every minute.
 This helps to avoid problems with consumers dropping their connections due to inactivity,